eskeype/GamePlayer/README.md

 # Specific intended changes for GamePlayer (Ordered by priority)

 - Redo design for PerfectGamePlayer.
-It should be possible to store the game tree for a particular game.
+It should be possible to store the game tree for a particular game - PERFECT PLAYER IS CURRENTLY BROKEN, FIX UNDERWAY

-- Include driver scripts for training, validation (without training), and spectating particular games
+- Include driver scripts for training, validation (without training), and spectating particular games - IN PROGRESS

-- Users should be able to use these with whatever game player they choose, in accordance with the Open/closed principle

-- Shouldn't be limited to TicTacToe.
-Game details should be configurable.
-Perhaps let game details be a singleton object used by the match object

-- Also, the selection of functions that I use for TicTacToe isn't very well organized.
-We should come up with a cleaner interface
+- Support getting basic analytics on training speed

 # Longterm additions